chiragO9/Movie-API/README.md

 ## Sample Movie Database

-The API comes pre-loaded with 9 movies:
+The API auto-seeds with 9 movies on first run:

 | # | Title | Director | Genre | Year |
 |---|-------|----------|-------|------|